NA abruptly prorogued after Opposition protest

 He said the speaker himself did not turn up on Friday and a person like deputy speaker who was disqualified by the Election Commission and obtained a stay order from the Supreme Court presided over the proceedings.

-Commenting on a court verdict to confiscate properties of Nawaz Sharif, the PML-N leader said they sacrificed everything but there could be no compromise on a sensitive issue that relates to religious sentiments.
+Commenting on a court verdict to confiscate properties of Nawaz Sharif, the PML-N leader said they sacrificed everything but there could be no compromise on a sensitive issue which relates to religious sentiments.

 He regretted that the deputy speaker instead of taking up the resolution on the sanctity of the holy prophet (SAW) preferred to continue with the question hour.
 He said the resolution should have been moved by any of the cabinet members and not by a private member.
 “We demand the government to apologize to the nation for this attitude and continue the National Assembly session.”